-Revealing yet more layers on my Cerebral Palsy diagnosis brings about new and unwanted thoughts.
-I wake up with thoughts about the process of how I got to this place and know deep down I’m not done yet.
+I wake up and still can’t stop thinking about the process of how I got to this place.
 Not only was my ‘foot drop’ not referred to in any of my medical notes, but I have now learned that I have it because of a difference in leg length and a paralysis.

-That would explain me dragging my leg when I walked It would also go on to explain why I couldn’t pick my foot up.
-I also didn’t know until fairly recently when I discovered further correspondence that the Specialist I was under took advice from another Specialist because he had concerns that I was being overlooked and that is sadly how it’s played out through the years.
+I also didn’t know until fairly recently when I discovered further correspondence, that the specialist I was under took advice from another specialist because he had concerns I was being overlooked, and he didn’t know what to do about it.

-The response he got back was that if the parents weren’t interested, there was nothing he could do to intervene.
-That my parents sadly weren’t interested in dealing with my disability and that ties in with my understanding of what I had been told just before my father passed.
+The response he got was if parents weren’t interested, there was nothing he could do to intervene.
+My parents not being interested, ties in with what I was told just before my father passed.